-Policies related to Alcohol and Drugs can be reviewed at length on the Essential Policies for the Columbia Community website.
+Policies related to Alcohol and Drugs can be reviewed at length on the University Policies website.
 However, students need to keep the following in mind related to scheduling a student sponsored event in a residence hall or other University space.

 A student(s) must be designated to take responsibility and accountability for assuring that University and Medical Center Alcohol and Drug policies and procedures are known and complied with.
 The designated student(s) must participate in a training sponsored by the AIMS (Addiction Information and Management Strategies) program through the Student Health on Haven.
-To inquire about training dates or other related questions, contact Stephanie Rozen, Director of AIMS, 212-305-3989, aims@columbia.edu or visit the <a href="maintaing-student
+To inquire about training dates or other related questions, contact Stephanie Rozen, Director of AIMS, 212-305-3989, aims@columbia.edu or visit the Student Health website.